AltThree/Locker/README.md

 ## Installation

 Alt Three Locker is a lock manager for Laravel.
-This version requires [PHP](https://php.net) 7.1-7.4, and supports Laravel 5.5-5.8 and 6.
+This version requires [PHP](https://php.net) 7.1-7.4, and supports Laravel 5.5-7.
 Simply require the package using [Composer](https://getcomposer.org):

 ```bash
 $ composer require alt-three/locker